 Other people can really lift you up when you need it, but I would add here as a final comment to this section that people can also really bring you down, and unfortunately this is the darker reality of social media.
 This is why we filter ourselves on Instagram, we only post your best shots and try to avoid discussing all the failures and the frustration.
 In reality of course, no success comes without failure, it’s the failure that we learn from that makes us grow better and stronger.
 Because of this, I try to share not only the awards and the achievements but also my weakness, the fact that I started the violin later than most of my peers – I started at 10 when it is not unusual to start at 4 – or that I was not always successful at school.
 I share this part of me to show that no weakness, no obstacle should prevent you to keep fighting.
 I want to change the perception of failure by showing that this is what builds us, and that each failure is a step closer to success.
 I’m hoping that by doing this that I myself shall become a woman who empowers others.

-Do you think gender has any effect on art in general or on your artform specifically?
+Do you think gender has any effect on art in general or on your art form specifically?

 On art itself my answer is no, but in terms of how I see the reception of art in society and who has the loudest say on that, there I would say this is definitely not neutral.
 Personally, I feel that I am often judged on my physical appearance, sense of style and how I present myself, which is irrelevant to being a violinist, but I think I get this because I am a woman.
 Some people have said that “having a pretty face” has helped me in my career and I while I accept the compliment, it feels a little undermining.
 My advice to other women is to not play a role, just be genuine.
 You don’t have to have a pretty face, you don’t have to wear nice dresses and be a style icon if that’s not who you are, and it shouldn’t affect your career either.
-But at the same time, if posting a nice picture of yourself in a dress on IG makes you happy, then do it!
+But at the same time, if posting a nice picture of yourself in a dress on Instagram makes you happy, then do it!

 Without realizing it, you are now the role model you may not have had, and you are able to inspire young women around the world.
 Is it something you are aware of?
 Are you trying to empower women by being visible on social media (or in other anyway)?

 I am still surprised when I receive messages from women telling me that I am inspiring them, because I struggle so much myself with my own issues!
 But on the other hand, it is such an honor and a genuine joy when you hear for example that someone has started playing music because they watched one of your videos, or after a concert young people come to you and tell you that, that was the first time they have listened to classical music and that you have inspired a new passion in them.
-As I try to grow this community around music on IG I am very much aware that I have the power to inspire the best traits in others and to bring out their worst if I’m not careful.
-My IG is a part of peoples’ daily life, and this comes with a tremendous responsibility, but I welcome it.
+As I try to grow this community around music on Instagram I am very much aware that I have the power to inspire the best traits in others and to bring out their worst if I’m not careful.
+My Instagram is a part of peoples’ daily life, and this comes with a tremendous responsibility, but I welcome it.

 My goal in the future is to take this duty even further by teaching violin to young disadvantaged children, and I hope that social media will help me to build the foundations for this dream.

-- A word to define yourself – Ambitious – I aim to be my best self, to be a best friend, be the backbone of an amazing family, and do the best that I can in my career.
+Ambitious.
+I aim to be my best self, to be a best friend, be the backbone of an amazing family, and do the best that I can in my career.

-- A Bold Piece for art: A movie by Nadine Labaki “Where do we go now”.
+A movie by Nadine Labaki “Where do we go now”.

-- Your latest Bold Moment (last time you did something you thought you would never be able to do) Taking time to reflect on what I have achieved in my life, where I’ve come from, and the wonderful people I’ve met along the way.
+Taking time to reflect on what I have achieved in my life, where I’ve come from, and the wonderful people I’ve met along the way.
 Pressing pause and feeling grateful for what I have now in my life, that is my boldest and most proud moment.